benc-uk/chatr/readme.md

 - Vue.js is used as a browser side library loaded from CDN with `<script>` tag, this is an elegant & lightweight approach supported by modern browsers, rather than the usual vue-cli style app which requires Node and webpack etc.
 - `client/js/app.js` shows how to create a Vue.js app with child components using this approach.
 - `client/js/components/chat.js` is a Vue.js component used to host each chat tab in the application
-- `client/js/config.js` Tries to find out the API endpoint, it does this by calling **_another_** API, `/api/getEndpoint` this is a mini API is hosted by Azure Static Web Apps, and is a trivial single function app, found in **/client-api** folder, it simply returns the value of the environmental variable `API_ENDPOINT` as JSON, therefore allowing for [dynamic configuration using application settings](https://docs.microsoft.com/en-us/azure/static-web-apps/application-settings)
-- When hosted in _Static Web Apps_, the special `.auth/` endpoint is used to sign users in and fetch their user details, such as userId.
-When running locally users are prompted to simply enter a name.
+- The special `.auth/` endpoint provided by Static Web Apps is used to sign users in and fetch their user details, such as userId.

 ## Server

 This is the backend, handling websocket events to and from Azure Web PubSub, and providing REST API for some operations.

-The source for this is found in **server/** and is a Node.js Express app.
+The source for this is found in **api/** and is a Node.js Function App.
 It connects to Azure Table Storage to persist group chat and user data (Table Storage was picked as it's simple & cheap).

-The code layout is fairly logical, the REST API is found in `api.js` the pubsub handlers in `pubsub.js` and table storage code in `state.js`, with `server.js` being the entrypoint plus Express code

-When running locally the server also acts as a host for the client frontend, serving the **client/** directory as static content, when running in Azure and from a container this is NOT used

-### Server REST API

-- GET `/api/chats` - Return a JSON object where each key is a chat ID, and each value is an chat object holding name, id, etc
-- GET `/api/users` - Return a JSON object where each key is a user ID, and each value is an user object
+There are four functions:

+- `eventHandler` - Webhook receiver for "upstream" events sent from Azure Web PubSub service, contains the majority of application logic.
+Not called by the client.
-- GET `/api/getToken?userId={userId}` - Return a token containing a URL so that the client can connect to the PubSub websocket, using `getAuthenticationToken()`
+- `getToken` - Called by the client to get an access token and URL to connect via WebSockets to the Azure Web PubSub service.
+- `getUsers` - Returns a list of signed in users, note the route for this function is `/api/users`
+- `getChats` - Returns a list of active group chats, note the route for this function is `/api/chats`

 ### WebSocket & API Message Flows